garden-rs/garden/doc/src/commands.md

 Custom commands cannot be defined dynamically, which means that the same completions will be used irrespective of your current directory.

-Improvements to the shell completions can be made once traction has been made on this upstream issue:
+Improvements to the shell completions can be made once traction has been made on the following upstream issues:

+* [clap #3022](https://github.com/clap-rs/clap/issues/3022) - zsh broken with two multi length arguments

 * [clapng #92](https://github.com/epage/clapng/issues/92) - Dynamic completion support